KaliLovesTech/Simple-Website-/INSTRUCTIONS.md

 # Setup Communication, Routing, and Views

-    ## add 'app' database and route to 'project'
+    ## Add 'app' database and route to 'project'

         1. setup database connection
             - run this command in a terminal/cmd: